KimeriTenko/Mister-Mandibles/README.md

  Bugs enter the screen uniformly and assemble in formation.
  Darts destroy centipede segments and other enemies, awarding points.
  Bugs move according to their type, predators targeting Player, and Mr. Mandibles segments will separate and reform to break formation and move
-  downwards, either colliding with and destroying the bug blaster or missing and reappearing at the top of the screen to re-enter the field.
+  downwards, either colliding with and destroying the bug blaster or missing and reappearing at the top of the screen to re-enter the fiel d.

 # Post-MVP Plans
 I would like to give the game elements a neon glow and simple outlines for a pleasant, modern feel.